APA 7th referencing

 Why is referencing tables and figures different?

-When you are reproducing (directly copying) or adapting (altered from the original) a table or figure from another source in your work.
+If you are reproducing or adapting a table or figure from another source to use in your assessment, follow these steps:

-• If you have more than one table or figure in your paper, number them sequentially in the order that they appear in your text (Table 1, Table 2).
-Numbering is separate for tables and figures.
+• If you use more than one table or figure, number them in the order they appear in your work (e.g. Table 1, Table 2).
+Tables and figures are numbered separately

-• State the copyright year and the name of the copyright holder (e.g. Copyright 2015 by IWA Publishing) or provide a Creative Commons licence (e.g. CC BY-NC).
-See Copyright and Creative Commons images for more information.
+• Say who owns the copyright and what year it was published (e.g. Copyright 2015 by IWA Publishing).
+If it uses a Creative Commons licence, include that instead (e.g. CC BY-NC).
+You can find more information in the Copyright and Creative Commons images section

-• Include an entry for the source of the table or figure (journal article, book, website etc.) in the reference list.
-Follow the instructions in the APA referencing guide.
+• Add a full reference for the source of the table or figure in your reference list.
+Follow the APA referencing guide.

 Table 1